 You can find your Nashville flood zone by visiting FEMA's Flood Map Service Center at msc.fema.gov and entering your address.
 Nashville properties fall into Zone AE (high-risk), Zone A (high-risk without elevations), Zone X shaded (moderate risk), or Zone X unshaded (minimal risk).
+Metro Water Services can also interpret the official map for a specific parcel.

 Zone AE is a high-risk Special Flood Hazard Area with a 1% annual chance of flooding and FEMA-determined base flood elevations.
 Flood insurance is mandatory with a federally-backed mortgage.
 Zone X shaded has a 0.2% annual chance.
 Zone X unshaded is minimal risk.

 Nashville's highest flood-risk areas include the Mill Creek corridor (Antioch, Woodbine), Harpeth River floodplain (Bellevue), Cumberland River (downtown, East Nashville, Bordeaux), Whites Creek (north Nashville), Stones River (Donelson, Hermitage), and Browns Creek (South Nashville).
+Look up the address on the FEMA map rather than assuming a ZIP code's zone.

 On May 1-2, 2010, Nashville received over 13 inches of rain in 36 hours.
 The Cumberland River crested at 51.86 feet, almost 12 feet above flood stage.
 The disaster caused over $2 billion in damage and 26 deaths across Tennessee.